shyiko/mysql-binlog-connector-java/readme.md

         ...
     }
 });

-// start replication from oldest binlog
-// remove these lines to start from the current master binlog position client.setBinlogFilename("");
-client.setBinlogPosition(4);

 client.connect();
 ```

+> By default, BinaryLogClient starts from the current (at the time of connect) master binlog position.
+If you wish to
+kick off from a specific filename or position, use client.setBinlogFilename(...) + client.setBinlogPosition(...).

 ### Making client available through JMX